-Additional guidance can also be accessed by using the CIOS SCB multi agency threshold document.
-This guidance is available via the following link:
+Additional guidance can also be accessed by using the CIOS SCP multi agency threshold document.

-Within Cornwall the Early Help Hub is the first point of contact when considering additional support for children and their families
+Within Cornwall, the Early Help Hub is the first point of contact when considering additional support for children and their families

 - Support is provided: from pre-birth to the age of 18 (or 25 when the young person has additional needs) when the child, young person or family has needs that are not met solely by universal services. - It is single point of access for professionals, families and young people to access Early Help Services in Cornwall. - The triage team decides which Early Help service best meets the needs identified in the request for help.
 It is then allocated to the appropriate service within 48 hrs.